manish01-hash/manish01-hash/README.md

 ## [*]  About Me

-[+] Cybersecurity professional and secure software developer with a strong foundation in **penetration testing, ethical hacking, malware analysis, and resilient system design**
+[+] Cybersecurity professional and secure software developer with a strong foundation in **penetration testing, ethical hacking, malware analysist**

 [+] Skilled in analyzing systems from both **attacker and defender perspectives**, with hands-on experience in **Linux environments, network security, and digital forensics**